Slow Cooker Pulled Barbecued Chicken Sandwiches is an easy recipe for a family friendly meal.

 I made these recently for a family gathering- one in which a crowd of family was going to be converging upon my house directly after a sporting event.
 I wasn’t going to be home to make dinner, so I decided to rely on the ‘ol slow cooker to do the work for me.

-So super-easy and no-brainer.
-Chicken breasts in the slow cooker.
+This recipe is so super-easy and it’s a no-brainer.
+Chicken breasts are placed into the slow cooker.

 Add a quick-to-put-together sauce on top.
 Then press the button and cook on low for 4 1/2 to 5 hours.

-These little rolls are Panini Rolls from Trader Joe’s.
+The rolls I used here are Panini Rolls from Trader Joe’s.
 They work out just fine for a dinner sandwich roll, but you can use any sort of roll- even mini sliders.
 The best part is… this is one of those slow cooker recipes that you’ll actually like and make again.
 It’s family-friendly (the little ones will like it too).
 And dinner is easy when you are feeling like you’re overwhelmed.
+They’re great for Game Day too.
 Don’t go for fast food- use your slow cooker!